 How To Scrape Amazon with Playwright and Bright Data

-This entry is part 2 of 2 in the series Web Scraping for Developers That Just Works
+Part of the series: Web Scraping for Developers That Just Works

 Web scraping Amazon can be challenging due to their sophisticated anti-bot measures.
 This guide will show you how to build a reliable Amazon scraper using Playwright, a modern automation library and Bright Data the internet’s most trusted web data platform.